-Obstacles in our transition to a new enterprise resource planning system may adversely affect our business and results of operations and the effectiveness of our internal control over financial reporting.
+Our enterprise resource planning system is no longer being fully supported by its developer and the hardware on which it runs may not be supported in the future; The failure of such system before we transition to a new system may adversely affect our business and results of operations and the effectiveness of our internal control over financial reporting.

-We have engaged in a multi-year process of conforming the majority of our operations onto one global enterprise resource planning system, or ERP.
-The ERP is designed to improve the efficiency of our supply chain and financial transaction processes, accurately maintain our books and records, and provide information important to the operation of the business to our management team.
-In the third quarter of 2017 we decided, due to lack of human and financial resources and unfavorable cost-benefits, to withhold implementation of our ERP system.
-The ERP system was then fully amortized and is not fully supported.
-In addition, we were notified that the hardware that the ERP runs on and the operating system of the hardware are at high risk of not being supported in the near future.
-The implementation of the ERP may continue in the future, which will require significant investment of human and financial resources, and we may experience significant delays, increased costs and other difficulties as a result.
-Any significant disruption or deficiency in the design and implementation of the ERP could have a material adverse effect on our ability to fulfill and invoice customer orders, apply receipts, place purchase orders with suppliers, and make disbursements, and could negatively impact data processing and electronic communications among business locations, which may have a material adverse effect on our business, consolidated financial condition or results of operations.
-While we have invested significant resources in planning and project management, significant implementation issues may arise.
+Our current enterprise resource planning system ("ERP") is designed to improve the efficiency of our supply chain and financial transaction processes, accurately maintain our books and records, and provide information important to the operation of the business to our management team.
+Our system is no longer being fully supported by its developer and the hardware on which the ERP runs on and the operating system of the hardware are at high risk of not being supported in the near future.
+While we intend to replace the system in the future, there is no immediate plan to do so.
+Any significant disruption or deficiency in our ERP could have a material adverse effect on our ability to fulfill and invoice customer orders, apply receipts, place purchase orders with suppliers, and make disbursements, and could negatively impact data processing and electronic communications among business locations, which may have a material adverse effect on our business, consolidated financial condition or results of operations.